 Yet there is hope.
 On Friday, March 12, 2021, U.S. Citizenship and Immigration Services (USCIS) announced it may reopen, and possibly reconsider, previously revoked or denied H-1B petitions (Form I-129) if the decision was based on one or more policies in the three rescinded Trump-era H-1B memoranda.
 Read more on this development in our blog.

-The attorneys at Sam Shihab & Associates are here to help if you have any questions about this development, or any other immigration issues you may have.
+The attorneys at Shihab Burke, LLC, Attorneys At Law are here to help if you have any questions about this development, or any other immigration issues you may have.
 Contact us today.